mathquill/mathquill/docs/Api_Methods.md

 # API Methods

-To use the MathQuill API, first get the latest version of the interface:
+To use the MathQuill API, first get an instance of the latest version of the interface:

 ```js
 var MQ = MathQuill.getInterface(3);